tagohd/mono/Characters/CURSED AL.md

 ---
 Maybe the real curse was all the friends we made along the way.
 Wait, no, that's not right.
 I'll come back to you on that.

+Yeah, maybe his curse is "being ADHD-coded".
+And stasis is like hyperfixation.

 %%
-Sudosays:: Added tags for Works Cited.
-Half-assed my response to your comment.
+Sudosays:: Gave a brief response to your question.
+Added tags for Works Cited.
 #minorChange #unseenByLun
 %%